 1. Commitment to ethics, inclusivity, and diversity

-Sustainability & ethical behavior: Have a strong focus on workforce protection, health and safety, and environmental programs.
-Make sure you have a traceable supply chain, you know who makes the garment, where the processes take place, and even where the fiber comes from.
+Sustainability & ethical behaviour: have a strong focus on workforce protection, health and safety, and environmental programs.
+Make sure you have a traceable supply chain, you know who makes the garment, where the processes take place, and even where the fibre comes from.
 Focus on respectful and secure work environments and promote better wage systems.
 Have an inclusive and diverse approach, including in the board and management team to make a difference.

 2. Holistic cooperation